mcs07/MolVS/docs/source/index.rst

 API documentation
 -----------------

 Comprehensive API documentation with information on every function, class and method.
+This is automatically generated from the MolVS source code and comments.

 .. toctree::
    :maxdepth: 2